Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 1. Hawaiʻi Residents - This is your home, and generally speaking, there should always be a parking spot open for you!
 Simply show your Hawaiʻi State ID to the folks working as you drive in, and you are free to park and enjoy everything within the crater without an advanced reservation.

 2. Visitors/ Non-Hawaiʻi Residents - All non-residents wishing to park within the Diamond Head Crater must have an advanced reservation.
 In summary, advanced parking reservations can be extremely competitive and hard to come by.
-However, taking the Waikīkī shuttle below and showing up as a walk-in is one of the best ways to hike Diamond Head without having to worry about an advanced reservation.
+However, taking the Waikīkī shuttle linked below and showing up as a walk-in is one of the best ways to hike Diamond Head without having to worry about an advanced reservation.

 Note that visitors accompanying State of Hawaiʻi residents are not exempt from the entry fees.